 Policies under the federal program are able to pay out flood damage claims for as long as the program receives funds.
 A private flood insurer, on the other hand, is a for-profit company that either relies on a reinsurer or on money collected from premiums to pay out damages to claimants.

 Private flood insurance should not be confused with policies sold through the Write Your Own (WYO) Program.
 WYO exists to allow private insurance companies to write and service flood insurance in their own name.
 However, the insurance is still dictated and reinsured by the government, separating it from truly private flood insurance.

 If you're not satisfied with the coverage limits offered by a federal policy or if you can find reliable service at a more affordable rate, private flood insurance companies can be a good option.
-Ultimately, deciding whether to get a private or federal policy comes down to what you're looking to cover with your flood insurance policy.
+Ultimately, deciding between private and NFIP flood insurance comes down to what you're looking to cover with your flood insurance policy.

 Private flood insurers can offer consumers higher coverage, which is important to homes valued above $350,000.
-Policies provided by the NFIP typically have a maximum coverage of $250,000 for the structure of your home and a $100,000 on your possessions.
-In many cases, private insurers can provide you with twice that or more that level of coverage — especially if your property is located in an area with a lower flood risk.
-Therefore, if you need maximal coverage, private insurers are the only way to go.
+Policies provided by the NFIP typically have a maximum coverage of $250,000 for the structure of your home and $100,000 for your possessions.
+In many cases, private insurers can provide you with twice that or more that level of coverage — especially if your property is located in an area with lower flood risk.
+Therefore, if you need to maximize your coverage, private insurers are the only way to go.